duncandc/cuboid_remap/README.md

 # Cuboid Remap

-This is a python package which implements an algorithm to remap cubical domains with periodic boundary conditons (PBCs) to simple simple non-cubical shapes.
+This is a python package which implements an algorithm to remap cubical domains with periodic boundary conditons (PBCs) to simple cuboid shapes.

 ## Description